Handle Operators in String Theory: Riemann Surfaces

 which follows from the defining property of an almost complex structure as being a tangent space endomorphism that squares to minus one.
-So to different points within (say) chart $(U_{\sigma_1},z_{\sigma_1})$ and for {\it fixed} base point, $\sigma_1$, there corresponds a holomorphic coordinate, $z_{\sigma_1}(\sigma)$, for every point $\sigma$. \sk
+So to different points within (say) chart $(U_{\sigma_1},z_{\sigma_1})$ and for {\it fixed} base point, $\sigma_1$, there corresponds a holomorphic coordinate, $z_{\sigma_1}(\sigma)$, for every point $\sigma$ in the relevant domain. \sk

 We can now make one of the key statements in the opening paragraph of this section precise: we wish to identify the {\it base point} $\sigma_1$ with one of the {\it moduli}, $t=(\sigma_1^a,\dots)$, whose variations, $\delta\sigma_1=\sigma_1'-\sigma_1$, generate complex structure deformations.
-This variation will correspondingly be identified with a variation, $\delta t$. \sk
+This variation will correspondingly be identified with a variation, $\delta t$.
+To proceed, notice that since there is non-empty overlap $U_{\sigma_1}\cap U_{\sigma_1'}$ we may by definition construct a holomorphic transition function, $f_{\sigma_1'\sigma_1}$,